IEP Transition Planning: A Teacher's Guide

 State monitoring data and NTACT research consistently identify the same categories of transition IEP failures.
 Knowing these errors in advance is the most efficient compliance safeguard available to you.

-The most frequent compliance finding is postsecondary goals that are absent, vague, or activity-focused rather than outcome-focused.
+The most frequent compliance finding is postsecondary goals that are absent, vague, or activity-focussed rather than outcome-focussed.
 'Marcus will explore employment options' is not a postsecondary goal.
 'After high school, Marcus will obtain part-time employment in the automotive sector' is.
 Review every postsecondary goal against the NSTTAC Quality Indicators checklist before the IEP is finalised.
 Each goal should pass the test: does it specify who, will do what, after leaving school?

 IDEA requires that goals be based on age-appropriate transition assessments that include student preferences.
 An IEP written entirely by adults, without documented evidence that the student's views were solicited and considered, does not meet this standard.
 Document the specific assessments or interviews used, the date they were conducted, and how the findings influenced the goals written.
 If a student declined to participate in an assessment, document that refusal.
 A blank section is never acceptable evidence.